PAI-aplikacje-internetowe/kokinejo/backend/README.md

 `npm install` to install dependencies.

-Create `.env` file in the main directory (`/kokinejo/backend/.env`).
-You can use the `.env.template` file and leave only `localhost` part or you can add your local ip address in case you want to connect from other machine
+In the `.env` file you can set list of allowed origins for CORS Useful if you want to connect from another computer in your local network.

 ## Running